Information on PhD study in the philosophy department, including how to apply, supervision and tuition.

 - Philosophy tutoring

-One of the teaching opportunities PGR students have is as a tutor on the department’s first year modules.
-This opportunity is normally open to all PhD students registered in the Philosophy Department from the second semester of their PhD.
+One possible teaching opportunity for PGR students is as a tutor on the department’s first year modules.
+We aim to offer this opportunity to all PhD students registered in the Philosophy Department from the second or third semester of their PhD.

 The teaching involves facilitating discussion in the tutorial groups that run alongside and complement lectures.
 Usually preparation guidance and discussion questions for these tutorials are provided by lecturers, but room is also left for the facilitator’s initiative.
 Tutors are paid both for preparation time and contact time, and can expect to teach 2-4 groups per week.